Why Product Inspection Is Essential for Quality Assurance

 Also known as During Production Inspection (DUPRO), this type of inspection occurs while the manufacturing process is underway.
 Inspectors evaluate the products as they come off the production line to check for quality control issues, deviations from product specifications, or defects.
 This phase is particularly important for identifying potential problems early on and implementing corrective actions to prevent the recurrence of defects.

-Regular in-process inspections help to ensure a consistent level of quality throughout the entire production run and enable businesses to address any deviations promptly.
+Regular in-process inspections help to ensure a consistent level of product quality throughout the entire production run and enable businesses to address any deviations promptly.

 3. Pre-Shipment Inspection